GlenDC/cgreader/README.md

   1. Each frame your output will be used and update the game state via the _SetOutput_ method
   1. The program exits if the _LoseConditionCheck_- or/and _WinConditionCheck_ method returns true

-All programs, except target programs can either:
+Manual programs can:

-1. run the program
+1. run the program _or_
 1. run and validate the program based on a test text file
-1. run and validate the program based on a validation lambda

-With all three options you can also echo your final output if wanted.
+With both options you can also echo your output if wanted.

 **Target Programs shouldn't be used as a user, instead use the correct [Predefined Challenge Program](#list-of-predefined-challenges)!**